MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/dfs-namespaces/create-a-dfs-namespace.md

 manager: brianlic
 ms.author: jgerend
 ---

-# Create a DFS Namespace
+# Create a DFS namespace

-> Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008
+> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008

 To create a new namespace, you can use Server Manager to create the namespace when you install the DFS Namespaces role service.
-You can also use the [New-DfsnRoot cmdlet](https://technet.microsoft.com/library/jj884286.aspx) from a Windows PowerShell session.
+You can also use the [New-DfsnRoot cmdlet](https://docs.microsoft.com/powershell/module/dfsn/new-dfsnroot) from a Windows PowerShell session.

 The DFSN Windows PowerShell module was introduced in Windows Server 2012.